 freeze to get a full list).
 You will probably need to include some of the following:

-Check that the version of Flask is correct, and include any other Python components required by your project.
+Check that the version of Flask is correct, and include any other Python components required by your application.

 If the application needs to perform any build operations to generate files, they should be run in the

 can make use of frameworks that do this work.

 EXPOSE informs Docker that the container listens on the specified ports at runtime; typically, you’d need:

 Launch a server running on port 80 by including a

 # Select one of the following application gateway server commands CMD uwsgi --http=0.0.0.0:80 --module="flaskr:create_app()" CMD gunicorn --bind=0.0.0.0:80 --forwarded-allow-ips="*" "flaskr:create_app()"